baojie/netcall/README.md

 * Round robin load balance requests to multiple services.
 * Set a timeout on RPC calls.
 * Route requests using all of the glory of ZeroMQ.
-* Fast, but simple.
+* Fast and simple.
-* Both synchronous and asynchronous clients/proxies.
+* Both synchronous and asynchronous clients/proxies (both Gevent and Tornado).
 * Run multple services in a single process.
 * Pluggable serialization (default is pickle, json included).